Ministries of Worship

 Holy Spirit Choir

-Holy Spirit Choir is a mixed choir (Sopranos, Altos, Tenor, Bass) which assists the congregation in prayerful song during the major feasts of the church year (Midnight Mass and Holy Week Services) and at the 10:30 a.m.
+Holy Spirit Choir is a mixed choir (Sopranos, Altos, Tenor, Bass) that assists the congregation in prayerful song during the major feasts of the church year (Midnight Mass and Holy Week Services) and at the 10:30 a.m.
 Liturgy on Sundays from September to June.
-If you have a willing spirit, a love of music and a desire to minister, you are welcome.
+If you have a willing spirit, a love of music, and a desire to minister, you are welcome.
 Instrumentalists are also welcome to join.
 Rehearsals are held in the school music room on Sundays at 9:15 a.m..

 The Liturgy Committee plans and implements several special liturgies each year during the various liturgical seasons.
 They may include a mass for those involved in ministry; an Epiphany liturgy; Lenten liturgies; and a special celebration for Pentecost, the feast day of our church and parish.
 The committee addresses the various parts of the Mass, the music, and the environment of our church.